Influence of optical aberrations on the accuracy of an atomic gravimeter: Conclusion

 \section{Conclusion}

-In this paper, we show that to simulate the effect of wavefront aberrations in a cold-atom gravimeter at the mrad level, it is not sufficient to represent the wavefront aberrations of the retro-reflecting optics with low-order Zernike polynomials, as this will lead to errors at the mrad order depending on the decomposition order and the decomposition method chosen.
+This paper demonstrates that accurately simulating wavefront aberrations in a cold-atom gravimeter at the mrad level requires more than just low-order Zernike polynomials to represent the retro-reflecting optics, as this will lead to errors of this order depending on the decomposition order and the decomposition method chosen.
 In addition, for the distance considered between the retro-reflecting optics and the positions of the Raman pulses, and the spatial frequencies of the aberrations considered, it is necessary to take into account the propagation of the aberrations and not simply add them to the beam propagated in the ideal case.
-The study of the dependence of the bias on the initial position of the atomic clouds shows that it would be necessary in a MOT configuration to be able to position the cloud relative to the mirror and laser beams with an accuracy of the order of $100$~$\mu$m to reach the mrad level.
+The study of the dependence of the bias on the initial position of the atomic cloud shows that it would be necessary in a MOT configuration to be able to position the cloud relative to the mirror and laser beams with an accuracy of the order of $100$~$\mu$m to reach the mrad level.
 Eventually, the use of a delta-kicked atomic source could reduce both the interferometer phase shift caused by wavefront aberrations and the sensitivity associated with the initial position of the atomic cloud, as the resulting bias is closer to the ideal case of a beam reflected on a flawless mirror.